WebFuzzing/EvoMaster/docs/auth.md

 The API/SUT might require authenticated requests (e.g., when _Spring Security_ is used).
 And there are several different mechanism to do authentication.
 In _EvoMaster_, few mechanisms are supported, as discussed next.
-How to set them up will depen on whether you are doing _white_ or _black_ box testing.
+How to set them up will depend on whether you are doing _white_ or _black_ box testing.

 __NOTE:__ If the type of authentication you need is not currently supported, please open a new feature request on [our issue page](https://github.com/EMResearch/EvoMaster/issues).